RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 From a business perspective, Python is the clear favorite, at least in the short term.
 The business value will be successful predictions from a process created as cheaply as possible.
 However, in the long term a business would benefit from type safety and the resulting easier maintenance.

-We'll see how ML.NET performs next to Python in my next post which will be looking at the Polynomial regression.
+We'll see how ML.NET performs next to Python in my next post which will be looking at the polynomial regression.

 :::